mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 a single Ancient – identified as Onsorik in Darrian mythology – supervised their transportation and took a fatherly disposition towards them, caring for their needs and protecting them from the dangers of the new world.

-The original population was probably no more than 100 individuals in a tribal setting, presumably very similar to one from their original Terran home.
+The original population was probably no more than 100 individuals in a tribal setting, presumably very similar to one from their original [[Terra|Terran]] home.

 ### THE ORCHARDS